Sole trader vs limited company in 2026: which saves you more tax?

 InvoiceAdept helps UK tradespeople send professional invoices, track payments, and stay MTD-compliant — all from your phone.

 Start for free — no card neededProfessional image.
-Some commercial clients and main contractors will only work with limited companies.
-Having "Ltd" after your name can open doors, particularly for larger contracts.
+Some clients and contractors prefer working with limited companies.
+Having "Ltd" can open opportunities, especially for larger contracts.

 Income smoothing.
-In a good year, you can leave profits in the company and only draw what you need.
-This avoids pushing yourself into a higher tax bracket.
-Sole traders pay tax on all profits in the year they are earned, regardless of whether they spend the money.
+In a good year, you can leave profits in the company and only take what you need.
+This avoids moving into a higher tax bracket.
+Sole traders pay tax on all profits in the year they are earned, regardless of spending.

 When should you actually incorporate?

-Based on the numbers and the hidden costs, here is a practical framework:
+Based on the figures and hidden costs, here's a practical guide:

 - Under £30,000 profit: Stay sole trader.
-The admin costs destroy any tax saving.
+Admin costs negate any tax savings.

-- £30,000-£50,000 profit: It depends.
-If your income is stable and growing, start talking to an accountant about timing.
-If it fluctuates, the certainty of sole trader simplicity is worth the small tax premium.
+- £30,000-£50,000 profit: It varies.
+If income is stable and rising, consult an accountant about timing.
+If it fluctuates, the simplicity of being a sole trader is worth the small tax premium.

 - Over £50,000 profit consistently: Incorporate.
-The tax savings are real and meaningful at this level.
-Every year you delay costs you money.
+The tax savings are significant at this level.
+Delaying costs you money each year.

-The key word is "consistently."
-One good year at £55,000 followed by £30,000 does not justify the ongoing costs of a limited company.
-You need sustained profitability above the crossover point.
+Consistency is key.
+One good year at £55,000 followed by £30,000 doesn't justify the ongoing costs of a limited company.
+Sustained profitability above the tipping point is necessary.

 CIS and the construction industry

-If you work in construction, the Construction Industry Scheme (CIS) adds another layer.
-Under CIS, contractors deduct tax at source from subcontractor payments - 20% if you are registered, 30% if you are not.
-This applies whether you are a sole trader or limited company.
+In construction, the Construction Industry Scheme (CIS) adds complexity.
+Contractors deduct tax at source from subcontractor payments - 20% if registered, 30% if not.
+This applies whether you're a sole trader or limited company.

-The main difference: as a sole trader, CIS deductions are offset against your income tax and NI bill.
-As a limited company, they are offset against your Corporation Tax, PAYE, and NI liabilities.
-The mechanics change but the net effect is similar.
+The main difference: as a sole trader, CIS deductions offset your income tax and NI bill.
+As a limited company, they offset against Corporation Tax, PAYE, and NI liabilities.
+The mechanics differ but the net effect is similar.
 Use our CIS calculator to work out your deductions.

-One practical advantage of being limited under CIS: the 20% deduction at source feels less punishing when your Corporation Tax rate is 19% anyway.
-The maths nearly cancel out, so your cash flow is less disrupted.
+A practical advantage of being limited under CIS: the 20% deduction at source feels less harsh when your Corporation Tax rate is 19% anyway.
+The maths nearly balance, so your cash flow is less impacted.

 Frequently asked questions